Teoneag/Splitty_TU-Delft_OOP-Project/docs/feedback/Meeting_Week_4_Team_15.md

 Mark: Very Good

-Feedback: I think the chair did a good performance, he ensured the agenda topics were covered and they were covered for (roughly) the appropriate amount of time.
+Feedback: I think the chair did a good performance, he ensured the agenda topics were covered, and they were covered for (roughly) the appropriate amount of time.
 He also managed to keep the flow of the discussion and to follow with topics which was good.
 I think an improvement would be to try to get people's noses out of their laptops and poke them if they zone out or focus on something instead of paying attention to the topic at hand.

 #### Attitude & Relation